This is so poignant: Levon Helm to be buried next to Rick Danko.

 There’s a quote somewhere that Scorsese ignored the audience in The Last Waltz because he didn’t want it to be like a typical concert film, with shots of girls in the audience giggling and cutaways to “Rick Danko up there looking handsome.”
 I’m not sure if Scorsese himself said that or if Robbie Robertson did—the two men were sharing a brain at the time—but nevertheless, the director knew the power of a handsome face.
 I’m convinced that’s why he opened the film with Rick, even though the rest of the movie is heavily weighted towards Robbie Robertson.
 Rick Danko, still in his prime, still one of the best-looking men in rock, was just too beautiful not to use.
 (I can imagine Marty and Robbie in their blacked-out coke room in Malibu, editing the film, and Marty saying to Robbie, “Look, the whole movie is going to feature you and make you the star, I promise, but we gotta open with Rick.
 We just gotta.”)

 Like the other members of The Band, Rick Danko was a virtuoso musician.
-Bass was his main gig with the group, but he could also switch off and play guitar, fiddle, mandolin, accordion, trombone, piano, banjo, and cello.
+Bass was his main gig with the group, but he could also switch off and play guitar, fiddle, mandolin, accordion, piano, and banjo.
 He wasn’t a terribly prolific songwriter, but the songs he did write were excellent (e.g., “This Wheel’s On Fire,” which he co-wrote with Dylan).
 And he was one of The Band’s three lead vocalists, with a unique plaintive tenor that could break your heart.
 His rendition of “It Makes No Difference” in The Last Waltz was perfect:

 (By the way, although Robbie Robertson appears to be singing harmony in that clip, actually his microphone was turned off.
 He had a bad voice—he still has a bad voice—and the sound guys would cut his mike during the music so his off-key warbling wouldn’t ruin the song.
 The Band’s vocalists were Rick Danko, Levon Helm, and Richard Manuel.)